How to Design an Outdoor Gym

 Consider the attributes you look for when choosing park accessories.
 The durable, long-lasting workout equipment you select should have the same features and benefits as the rest of your outdoor fixtures.

 Though people will go to the outdoor workout area for exercise, they will also need places to sit and rest.
 A covered bench provides a shady spot to sit between workout stations.
-However, you can also select an uncovered bench and use a commercial umbrella nearby to provide shade.
+However, you can also select an uncovered bench, a bench with a back and use a commercial umbrella nearby to provide shade.

 Make sure you install trash receptacles around the gym.
 These dedicated bins will help guests and staff keep the area clean by providing a place to toss empty water bottles or protein bar wrappers.
 You can also choose to install separate recycling bins to encourage recycling among gym users.

 If the gym is near a parking area or bike trail, install bike racks to ensure that users have a safe, secure place to lock up their bicycles while using the gym.
 This rack will also prevent people from bringing their bikes inside the workout area and getting in the way of other gym users.

 Lastly, install hand sanitizer stations around the gym to help prevent the spread of germs as people move between workout stations.
 These areas let people kill germs on their hands after touching equipment others use, further promoting health at your outdoor gym.

 The ground in the fitness space needs to be an accessible, shock-absorbing surface.
 Some popular options include rubber surfacing and loose-fill surface material.
 The specific type of surfacing you choose will depend on your budget and the types of equipment you install.

 After completing your outdoor gym, you need to inform the public of the opening.
 Start your promotion with a grand opening celebration to encourage people to see the equipment and test it out.
 You can also have fitness instructors on-site to demonstrate the use of the equipment.